Skip to content

 Data volumeAggregated ledger and driver tablesTransaction-level; models run on hundreds of thousands of rows

-Implementation timeEnterprise EPM project, typically quartersFirst working model in weeks CONFIRM: committed range
+Implementation timeEnterprise EPM project, typically quartersFirst working model in weeks, not quarters.

 06FAQ